Becavalier/QuickForth/README.md

 # QuickForth
-A simple forth dialect prototype with its VM.
+A simple forth dialect prototype with its VM, just for experimental purpose.

+\* *You can continue to extend the function of this VM if you will.*

 ***Can only be used under Linux X86-64***.